brahimlawal/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-readmeee for almost a circle
+read me for this directory